-Cannabinoid pharmacokinetics encompasses absorption after diverse possible routes of administration and from different drug formulations, until its elimination in the feces, urine, sweat, oral fluid, and hair.
+Cannabinoid pharmacokinetics refers to how the body processes cannabinoids after they have been ingested.
+This encompasses absorption after diverse possible routes of administration and from different drug formulations, until its elimination in the feces, urine, sweat, oral fluid, and hair.
 These points of elimination are also generally how people get tested for use.
 So to put in general terms we will look at if you intake “x” quantity of cannabinoids what percentage of that quantity can possibly make it to receptors.
 By understanding this process, we can also do certain things to enhance the bioavailability, such as the intake of lipids with edible cannabinoids.

-Chemically speaking cannabinoids have poor solubility in water, but good solubility in most organic solvents, such as alcohol and lipids.
-This is why cannabinoids will not readily dissolve in water unless “nano” or “water soluble” products which will be discussed later.
+Cannabinoids have poor solubility in water, but good solubility in most organic solvents, such as alcohol and lipids.
+This is why cannabinoids will not readily dissolve in water unless “nano” or “water-soluble” products which will be discussed later.
 The solubility issue really comes into play when talking about edibles.
-As we know our bodies are water based in its cellular processes.
-Since cannabinoids are not water soluble, they tend not to be easily absorbed in our digestive system.
+Since cannabinoids are not water-soluble, they tend not to be easily absorbed in our digestive system.
 Fortunately cannabinoids are soluble in lipids and our bodies make enzymes which help digest them and the cannabinoids are pulled with them, greatly increasing the bioavailability.

-The first pass effect is a process of drug metabolism whereby the drug concentration, when administered orally (edible or sublingual), is greatly reduced before it reaches the systemic circulation.
-The first pass effect is the fraction of drug lost during the process of absorption and is very different then bioavailability.
-The first pass effect is generally related to the liver and gut wall and there are many compounds subject to this process, cannabinoids being one of them.
-This is where solubility comes into play, as mentioned the cannabinoid dissolved with lipids such as a greasy hamburger will greatly increase the amount of that makes it past this barrier.
+The first-pass effect is a process of drug metabolism whereby the drug concentration, when administered orally (edible or sublingual), is greatly reduced before it reaches the systemic circulation.
+The first-pass effect is the fraction of drug lost during the process of absorption and is very different from bioavailability.
+The first-pass effect is generally related to the liver and gut wall and there are many compounds subject to this process, cannabinoids being one of them.
+This is where solubility comes into play, as mentioned the cannabinoid dissolved with lipids such as a greasy hamburger will greatly increase the amount that makes it past this barrier.

 The greater limiting factor in the bioavailability of cannabinoids is the blood–brain barrier (BBB).
 The BBB is sort of a network of brain microvessels that is very selective in what it allows to pass through it.
 Fortunately cannabinoids pass through the BBB and crosses over into the fluid within the central nervous system.
 The target receptors lay on the other side of the BBB and must pass through it to gain access to the receptors.
 The BBB is a complex system that protects our neurons and is the last hurdle in cannabinoids gaining access to receptors.